microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 4b.
 It'll ask the monarch if it's in single instance mode, or if the monarch is configured to glom tabs onto the most recent window, instead of spawning new ones.
-If it is configured in such a way, the new servant window process will pass the content process's GUID to the Servant\* that _should_ be the window for that new client
+If it is configured in such a way, the new peasant window process will pass the content process's GUID to the Peasant\* that _should_ be the window for that new client
-  - \*: note that this servant could just be the monarch (in single instance mode, for example).
+  - \*: note that this peasant could just be the monarch (in single instance mode, for example).

 <hr>